georgexyz19/georgexyz.com/content/posts/django-messages.md

 and `_store` are placeholders and they must be overridden.

-To understand code in the BaseStorage class, we need to think about how an Message object is instantiated, stored, and retrieved.
+To understand code in the BaseStorage class, we need to think about how an object of Message class is instantiated, stored, and retrieved.
 Here are the steps in which methods in BaseStorage are called.

 1. A request comes to Django.
 Messages middleware initializes a default_storage backend and assigns it to the `_messages` attribute of request.
 2. The `add_message` method of message API is called.
 It calls the add method in BaseStorage, which changes `added_new` attribute to `True` and append the message into the `_queued_messages` list.
-3. The view function does not call the template render function.
-The `__iter__` method of BaseStorage is not called.
+3. If the view function does not call the template render function, the `__iter__` method of BaseStorage is not called.
 4. The `process_response` method of middleware class calls `update` method of BaseStorage, which stores unread messages.
 They are stored in client's